GangSuUGA/Network-Sensor-Location-Problem/Ob01-(1)_Robust_network_sensor_location.md

  - [**Prerequisite**](https://github.com/GangSuUGA/The-Optimization-of-Sensor-Location/blob/main/Ob01_A_node-based_approach.md)
 ___________________________________________________________________________________________________________________________________________________________________________________
 **Note:**
-- **Selecting any single new link just self-assumed the order/sequences of each non-centroid.
-Actually the order/sequence will influence the results.**
+- **There are different ways to construct the set of new links.
+We could rank the nodes according to their relative importance (e.g., Ivanchev et al., 2016 ), spatial location, or some particular purposes.
+However, the exact traffic volume is not needed.**
-- **This method still produce many solutions.**
+- **This method produce many solutions.**

 In this paper, the author provide a **robust** network sensor location model for complete link flow inference via a node-based approach while **considering the propagation of measurement errors**.